Ngonidzashe Makusha: Collegiate, professional and international career

-In August of 2021, Makusha was inducted into the Florida State Athletics Hall of Fame.
+In August 2021, Makusha was inducted into the Florida State Athletics Hall of Fame.

 Coaching career

 Makusha started his coaching career while still a professional athlete.
-He was a volunteer assistant coach for Florida State for six seasons (2012-17).
+He was a volunteer assistant coach for Florida State for six seasons (2012–17).

 He then spent two seasons (2018, 2019) as an assistant coach at Drake working with the sprints, jumps and hurdles athletes, while pursuing a Master's Degree in Educational Leadership.

 On July 31, 2019, Makusha was named the men's and women's track & field head coach at UC Davis.